rodolfomarianocy/Tricks-Web-Penetration-Tester/README.md

 #### setInterval
 -> Executes JS code contained in a string repeatedly after an interval.
 -> e.g. setInterval("alert('xss')", 1000);
--> If delay is omitted, it is treated as undefined, and the browser uses a minimum delay (~4ms to 10ms)
+-> If the delay argument is omitted, it will be treated as undefined and the browser will use a minimum delay (~4ms to 10ms)

 #### setTimeout
 -> Executes JS code contained in a string once after a delay.
 -> e.g. setTimeout("alert('xss')", 1000);
--> If the delay argument is missing, it executes immediately
+-> If the delay argument is omitted, it will be treated as undefined and the browser will use a minimum delay (~4ms to 10ms)

 #### Examples of using execution sinks with obfuscation
 -> eval + octal